ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 - **DNS_DOMAIN_ID**: The ID of DNS domain.
 Required.
 - **-g, --group**: Display features in a same group.
 Valid values for `group` are `all`, `domain`, `reliability`, `performance`, `security`.
 This option is mutually exclusive with *-f, --feature*.
 - **-f, --feature**: Feature of domain settings to check.
 This option is mutually exclusive with *g, --group*.
 Valid values are as follow:
-   - `always_use_https`:<br />Redirect all requests with scheme `http` to `https`.
+    - `always_use_https`: Redirect all requests with scheme `http` to `https`.
 This applies to all http requests to the domain.
-   - `automatic_https_rewrites`:<br />Help fix mixed content by changing `http` to `https` for all resources or links on your web site that can be served with HTTPS.
+    - `automatic_https_rewrites`: Help fix mixed content by changing `http` to `https` for all resources or links on your web site that can be served  with HTTPS.
-   - `brotli`:<br />When the client requesting an asset supports the brotli compression algorithm, CIS will serve a brotli compressed version of the asset.
+    - `brotli`: When the client requesting an asset supports the brotli compression algorithm, CIS will serve a brotli compressed version of the asset.
-   - `browser_check`:<br />Evaluate HTTP headers from your visitors browser for threats.
+    - `browser_check`: Evaluate HTTP headers from your visitors browser for threats.
 If a threat is found a block page will be delivered.
-   -  `challenge_ttl`:<br />Specify how long a visitor with a bad IP reputation is allowed access to your website after completing a challenge.
+    - `challenge_ttl`: Specify how long a visitor with a bad IP reputation is allowed access to your website after completing a challenge.
-   -  `ciphers`:<br />A whitelist of ciphers for TLS termination in the BoringSSL format.
+    - `ciphers`: A whitelist of ciphers for TLS termination in the BoringSSL format.
 This command only lists ciphers specifically whitelisted by  customers.
 If no ciphers are whitelisted, the list is empty and the default ciphers are used.
-See [TLS Options](/docs/cis?topic=cis-cis-tls-options#cipher-suites) for the list of default ciphers.
+See [TLS Options](/docs/cis? topic=cis-cis-tls-options#cipher-suites) for the list of default ciphers.
-   -  `cname_flattening`:<br />Follow a CNAME to where it points and return that IP address instead of the CNAME record.
+    - `cname_flattening`: Follow a CNAME to where it points and return that IP address instead of the CNAME record.
 By default, only flatten the  CNAME at the root of your domain.
-   -  `email_obfuscation`:<br />Encrypt email adresses on your web page from bots while keeping them visible to humans.
+    - `email_obfuscation`: Encrypt email adresses on your web page from bots while keeping them visible to humans.
-   -  `hotlink_protection`:<br />Protect your images from off-site linking.
+    - `hotlink_protection`: Protect your images from off-site linking.
-   -  `http2`:<br />Accelerate your website with HTTP/2.
+    - `http2`: Accelerate your website with HTTP/2.
-   -  `http3`:<br />Accelerate your website with HTTP/3.
+    - `http3`: Accelerate your website with HTTP/3.
-   -  `image_load_optimization`:<br />Improve load time for pages that include images on mobile devices with slow network connections.
+    - `image_load_optimization`: Improve load time for pages that include images on mobile devices with slow network connections.
-   -  `image_size_optimization`:<br />Improve image load time by optimizing images hosted on your domain.
+    - `image_size_optimization`: Improve image load time by optimizing images hosted on your domain.
-   -  `ip_geolocation`:<br />Include the country code of the visitor location with all requests to your website.
+    - `ip_geolocation`: Include the country code of the visitor location with all requests to your website.
-   -  `ipv6`:<br />Enable IPv6 support and gateway.
+    - `ipv6`: Enable IPv6 support and gateway.
-   -  `max_upload`:<br />The amount of data visitors can upload to your website in a single request.
+    - `max_upload`: The amount of data visitors can upload to your website in a single request.
-   -  `min_tls_version`:<br />Only allow HTTPS connections from visitors that support the selected TLS protocol version or newer.
+    - `min_tls_version`: Only allow HTTPS connections from visitors that support the selected TLS protocol version or newer.
-   -  `minify`:<br />Reduce the file size of source code on your website.
+    - `minify`: Reduce the file size of source code on your website.
-   -  `mobile_redirect`:<br />Redirect visitors that are using mobile devices to a mobile-optimized website.
+    - `mobile_redirect`: Redirect visitors that are using mobile devices to a mobile-optimized website.
-   -  `opportunistic_encryption`:<br />Opportunistic Encryption allows browsers to benefit from the improved performance of HTTP/2 by letting them know that your site is available over an encrypted connection.
+    - `opportunistic_encryption`: Opportunistic Encryption allows browsers to benefit from the improved performance of HTTP/2 by letting them know  that your site is available over an encrypted connection.
-   -  `origin_error_page_pass_thru`:<br />When Origin Error Page is set to `On`, CIS will proxy the 502 and 504 error pages directly from the origin.
+    - `origin_error_page_pass_thru`: When Origin Error Page is set to `On`, CIS will proxy the 502 and 504 error pages directly from the origin.
 (Enterprise plan only)
-   -  `prefetch_preload`:<br />CIS will prefetch any URLs included in the prefetch HTTP header.
+    - `prefetch_preload`: CIS will prefetch any URLs included in the prefetch HTTP header.
 (Enterprise plan only)
-   -  `pseudo_ipv4`:<br />Adds an IPv4 header to requests when a client is using IPv6, but the server only supports IPv4.
+    - `pseudo_ipv4`: Adds an IPv4 header to requests when a client is using IPv6, but the server only supports IPv4.
-   -  `response_buffering`:<br />Enable or disable buffering of responses from the origin server.
+    - `response_buffering`: Enable or disable buffering of responses from the origin server.
 (Enterprise plan only)
-   -  `script_load_optimization`:<br />Improve the paint time for pages that include JavaScript.
+    - `script_load_optimization`: Improve the paint time for pages that include JavaScript.
-   -  `security_header`:<br />Enforce web security policy for your website.
+    - `security_header`: Enforce web security policy for your website.
-   -  `server_side_exclude`:<br />Automatically hide specific content from suspicious visitors.
+    - `server_side_exclude`: Automatically hide specific content from suspicious visitors.
-   -  `tls_client_auth`:<br />TLS client certificate presented for authentication on origin pull.
+    - `tls_client_auth`: TLS client certificate presented for authentication on origin pull.
 (Enterprise plan only)
-   -  `true_client_ip_header`:<br />CIS will send the end user’s IP address in the True-Client-IP header.
+    - `true_client_ip_header`: CIS will send the end user’s IP address in the True-Client-IP header.
 (Enterprise plan only)
-   -  `waf`:<br />A Web Application Firewall (WAF) blocks requests that contain malicious content.
+    - `waf`: A Web Application Firewall (WAF) blocks requests that contain malicious content.
-   -  `websockets`:<br />Allow WebSockets connections to your origin server.
+    - `websockets`: Allow WebSockets connections to your origin server.
+    - `proxy_read_timeout`: Maximum time between two read operations from origin.
 - **-i, --instance**: Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.
 - **--output**: Specify output format, only JSON is supported now.